We're getting drinks in? Bloody finally, I'll have an 'mmmmm' tea, that's tea with whiskey, preferably more whiskey than t-

 Surprisingly, the Vita was the first system to get a port, back in 2017 (for America) and 2018 (for Europe)!
 Fancy that.
 Two companies get the credit for the porting job here- Wolfgame (on the title screen) and Poppy Works (on their website and the PSN store page)- and this is indeed a port with a few differences in screen layout simply due to the lack of screen real estate and a mouse.
 Just from the screenshot on the left, you can see the layout changes they've had to make, with everything condensed and squished to make it all fit.
 According to this review, this port does have touch screen support but it's a little inconsistent (you can't tap to progress text) and is apparently missing a backlog and text skip feature which seems like a pretty big omission if it wasn't patched in.
 Still, nice to see it on the Vita at all, really!

-A proper console port wouldn't show up until 2019 (!) when the game launched for Playstation 4 and Switch, receiving a physical release for both versions in Japan too (the Western physical release was limited to Limited Run Games, sadly).
+A proper console port wouldn't show up until 2019 (!) when the game launched for Playstation 4 and Switch, receiving a physical release for both versions in Japan too (the Western physical release was exclusive to Limited Run Games, sadly, but the Special Edition came with a bunch of goodies- a double-sided poster with one side having the boxart from the Japanese release, a sampler soundtrack, an artbook with character creation commentary, and a Dorothy magnet, which you can see on this very cool and hip Twitter account).
 The layout is much closer to the original PC version and, like the Vita port, has button shortcuts for some menu options (expanded to include drink category-shifting via the shoulder buttons).
-Unique to the Switch version is HD rumble support, touch screen controls (whether they're more robust than the Vita port is unknown) and if you like, you can shake the JoyCons to start mixing a drink.
+Unique to the Switch version is HD rumble support for actions like adding ingredients and mixing, full touchscreen support so you can play the entire game with just the Switch screen if you so desire, and if you want to use the JoyCons detached then you can shake them to mix a drink (shake softly to simply mix, shake more vigorously for blending).
 That's a nice little touch.
-What all these ports have in common- including the Vita port- is there's no added extra content as was the case with the console ports of Undertale.
+What all these ports have in common- including the Vita port- is there's no added extra content like you saw with the console ports of Undertale.
 So, you're free to pick whichever version you desire, you're not missing anything picking one over the other.

 Next, let's have a look at a pretty wild mobage crossover- VA-11 Hall-A x Girls' Frontline.